NaF Bone PET

 FDG-avid lytic bone lesions, extramedullary soft tissue masses, or diffuse bone marrow infiltration.
 Characteristic pattern includes multiple punched-out lytic lesions in vertebrae, ribs, pelvis, and skull.

-Paget Disease of Bone PET
+Paget Disease of Bone PET: What It Shows, Cost & Preparation

 Markedly increased FDG or NaF uptake throughout affected bone with characteristic expansion, cortical thickening, and coarsened trabecular pattern on CT.
 Intense metabolic activity reflects high bone turnover.